As a marketing manager, time is of the essence. You don't want you, or your staff, wasting any time which could be used more wisely.

-This platform is an opportunity to display the best of your images and create boards which showcase what your properties have to offer.
+This platform is an opportunity to display the best of your images and create boards which showcase what your products or services have to offer.

-Another image-based platform - impressive shots can really pick up attention on Instagram, also doing a great job of spreading your brand far and wide.
+Another image and video based platform - impressive shots and videos up to 60 seconds can really pick up attention on Instagram, also doing a great job of spreading your brand far and wide.

 LinkedIn can be the centre of your B2B activity, updating partners and other contacts in your business network on your progress and adding corporate updates.